danyill/inkscape-guide-tools/README.md

 ![Add centered guides page](img/centeredguides2.png)

-### 2. Add margin guides to page or object
+### 2. Add margin guides to page or object(s)

-With this extension you can add guides at a certain distance (_margin_) from the borders of the page or a (single) selected object.
+With this extension you can add guides at a certain distance (_margin_) from the borders of the page or any number of selected objects.

 Margin guides to the page:

 ![Add margin guides](img/marginguides1.png)

-Margin guides to the bounding box of a selected object:
+Margin guides to the bounding box of selected object(s):

 ![Add margin guides](img/marginguides2.png)

 - Add them all at once for equal margins, or add different margins.
 - Negative margins creates guides _outside_ the page/object borders ("bleed").
 - Zero margin guides (guides exactly on the border) of the page are not drawn - use **Edit > Guides around page** for that.
 - Use any unit (pixels, mm, in, etc), independant of your page's units.

 ### 3. Add grid guides